nexttimesr/bjhj-bot/README.md

 music

-other league of legends api's (count enemy master and above players?)
+other league of legends api's